joncheng-dev/bakery-app-C-/README.md

 # Bakery App

-#### A simple console app for users to determine total costs for bread and pastry at Pierre's Bakery.
+#### A C# console app for users to determine total costs for bread and pastry at Pierre's Bakery.

 #### By Jonathan Cheng